 The Goal – Seek the Kingdom of God

-Therefore, once again, to understand Jesus’ position correctly, Jesus is not a preacher of chaos and disorder.
+Therefore, to understand Jesus’ position correctly, Jesus is not a preacher of chaos and disorder.

 He always kept the Sabbath.
-But Jesus made it clear that it is a means, not the goal itself.
+But Jesus clarified that it is a means, not the goal itself.

 And the means must be for the good of the people.

-On Sunday, we rest from all work.
-Instead of work, we spend time with God and our family.
+On Sunday, we rest from all our work.
+Instead of working, we spend time with God and our family.

 Prayer for Today